UVA-MLSys/Big-Data-Systems/Team 5/SEM-Project.md

 Through the AWS console within the Sagemaker service, AutoML was used to automate the model building process.
-AutoML simplified the process of splitting the data set, so all the was required was pointing the AutoML process to a data set.
+AutoML simplified the process of splitting the dataset, so all that was required was pointing the AutoML process to a data set.
 The Train.CSV was used for the AutoML process.
-Auto ML handled the preprocessing and split the data set into test and training sets internally.
+AutoML handled the preprocessing and split the Train.csv into a test and training dataset internally.

 # Beyond the Original Specification

 AWS services used for analysis and exploration beyond the original specification included the following:

 - AWS Athena - We used AWS Athena to perform some initial interactive queries on the source data file Base.csv.
 We loaded the Base.csv file into an S3 bucket.
-We then issued a few AWS CLI commands to partition the data into the Parquet format along the dimesion of the employment_status field.
-This was intended to understand how the AWS Athena service worked and its ability to enable us to query data directly from S3 and not requiring us to load data into a Red Shift data warehouse.
+We then issued a few AWS CLI commands to partition the data into the Parquet format along the dimension of the employment_status field.
+This was intended to understand how the AWS Athena service worked and its ability to enable us to query data directly from S3 thus not requiring us to load data into a Red Shift data warehouse.

 - AWS Lake Formation: In addition, we experimented with the AWS Lakehouse Formation.
 We created an AWS Lakehouse and created a database for the semester project that housed a fraud_tbl and fraud_tbl_parquet, providing centralized access to our data sources.